Parliamentary.ai

 Overview

-This bill aims to establish a legal framework for family reunion for refugees and those granted humanitarian protection in the UK.
-It mandates the government to create new rules allowing family members to join them, and provides for legal aid to support applications.
+This bill aims to make it easier for the family members of refugees and individuals granted humanitarian protection in the UK to join them.
+It mandates the government to change immigration rules to allow family reunification and ensures legal aid is available for related applications.

 Description

-The bill compels the UK Secretary of State to introduce changes to the immigration rules within six months, facilitating family reunion for refugees and those with humanitarian protection.
-These changes will define eligible family members.
+The bill compels the Secretary of State to amend immigration rules within six months to enable family reunification for refugees and those with humanitarian protection.
+This includes:

 Government Spending